billbreit/BitWiseApps/README.md

 A base of common core Python/MicroPython libraries, slowly enlarging.
 Note: the '/lib' directory is in the default sys.path for micropython, the 'micropythonic standard'.

 **liststore.py** - a multilist structure of columns and rows.
 Intended to be quick and flexible: any row of any column can be of any valid Python type.
+Also allows indexing of immutable values ( values that can be dict keys ) and bitwise operations for fast queries.
 For a demo, go the the /tests directory and run as 'python liststore_test.py' ( same for other modules ).

 **tablestore.py** - a relational-like structure based on liststore with restrictions that implement: